gestimation/cifmodeling/README.md

 you want full artistic control.

-For interval estimation with unweighted survival data, `cifcurve()` mirrors the CI options of `survival::survfit()` (`error="greenwood"` and `"tsiatis"`).
-For weighted survival data, `cifcurve()` adds valid CIs and SEs of Xie and Liu (2005), and for competing risk data, `error="delta"` and `"aalen"` options.
+For interval estimation with unweighted survival data, `cifcurve()` mirrors the CI options of `survival::survfit()` and the CI based on influence functions additionally (`error="greenwood"`, `"tsiatis"` and `"if"`).
+For weighted survival data, `cifcurve()` adds valid CIs and SEs of Xie and Liu (2005), and for competing risk data, `error="delta"`, `"aalen"` and `"if"` options.
 The defaults in `cifmodeling` are chosen from external and internal simulation evidence; they should be sensible for most applications, while still allowing experts to override them when needed.

 The `mets` package is a more specialized toolkit that provides advanced statistical methods for competing risk analysis.